-STRCTENG 304 (15 Points) Structural Design for Civil Engineers timber members and design for timber framed buildings using NZS3604 including the concept of safety in design.
+STRCTENG 304 (15 Points) Structural Design for Civil Engineers accordance with the loading code AS/NZS1170.
+Design principles and examples for concrete and timber members and design for timber framed buildings using NZS3604 including the concept of safety in design.
 Discussion of sustainability and environmental implications of selecting different building materials.
 Introduction to seismic building behaviour at a conceptual level.